sarahannblackledge/GENIUSII/README.md

     3. patient_name: str - string indicating name of patient.
 Example: 'g02'

 Output:
-    Nifti file for every (1) dcm image dataset and (2) relevant structure from the RTSTRUCT.dcm file exported from RayStation
+    .nii.gz file for every (1) dcm image dataset and (2) relevant structure from the RTSTRUCT.dcm file exported from RayStation
     Note: no date or name information is stored in the metadata of these nifti files, so they are considered fully anonymized.
     HOWEVER, the nifti filename contains the study date by default.
 I recommend changing this manually retrospectively once all desired data has been converted to nifti format (e.g. Fraction1.nii.gz).